wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) to an authorised purpose.

-    (4) A holder of a class 4 operator's licence who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (4) A holder of a class 4 operator's licence who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 105(4): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 106 Corporate society must apply or distribute net proceeds from class 4 gambling to or for authorised purpose

 *   (1) A corporate society must apply or distribute the net proceeds from class 4 gambling only to or for an authorised purpose specified in the corporate society's licence.

-    (2) A corporate society that fails to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A corporate society that fails to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (3) A court that convicts a corporate society of an offence under this section may---